olliw42/mLRS-docu/docs/SEEEDSTUDIO_WIO_E5.md

 - debug: none
 - led green: none
 - led red: on-board (solder jumper on the bottom of the board needs to be closed)
-- button: BOOT solder pad (solder a button between the BOOT pad and GND)
+- bind button: BOOT solder pad (solder a button between the BOOT pad and GND or a wire between the two to ground out the boot pad, hold for 4 seconds to initiate bind mode)

 Note: There is no convenient way to connect a green LED, and you thus won't get the information conveyed by it (like connection).
 It is possible to work around this but it would require some more sophisticated solder work.